erastusiam/alx-low_level_programming/README.md

 File 3-mul.c is a program that multiplies two numbers.

-File 4-add.c is a program that adds positive number
+File 4-add.c is a program that adds positive numbe:r